JanSellner/WorldCafe/README.md

 ### Server
 A small UI is built around the command line program in the form of a simple web app.
 It provides a visualization of the program output (e.g. distribution of user meetings) and allows to export the result as a CSV table.

 The server is written in [Flask](https://palletsprojects.com/p/flask/) and can be started by running the `run_server.py` file.
 The dependencies can be installed via `pip install -r requirements.txt`.
-Set the environment variable `HOSTING_INFORMATION` to add custom hosting information to the end of the webpage.
+Set the environment variable `HOSTING_INFORMATION` to add custom hosting information to the end of the webpage (HTML markup is supported).